MemoSDN/TemplatTwoClone/README.md

 # TemplatTwoClone
-HTML And CSS Clone From PSD
+HTML And CSS Create Template From PSD